Effect of Jitter on the Settling Time of Mesochronous Clock Retiming Circuits: Mean time to absorption of a Markov chain

 Knowing the probability transition matrix of a Markov chain, the mean time to absorption and its variance can be computed.
 We will outline an example computation in this Appendix.
 The state diagram of the Markov chain representation of the clock recovery circuit, for data with 1 bit ISI, is shown in Fig.~\ref{fig:ch6:mc_model}.
 The states corresponding to $-T_{\cW}/2$ and $T_{\cW}/2$, which are at the edges of the window of susceptibility, are absorbing states.

-The \emph{probability transition matrix} $P$ for this Markov chain can be written as
+The probability transition matrix $\bar{P}$ for this Markov chain can be written as

-To calculate the mean time to absorption (and the variance of the time to absorption), $P$ is first written in the canonical form \cite{markov}.
-This is obtained by reordering the entries in $P$ to separately aggregate all the transient and absorbing states respectively.
-Hence, $P$ can be written as
+To calculate the mean time to absorption (and the variance of the time to absorption), $\bar{P}$ is first written in the canonical form \cite{markov}.
+This is obtained by reordering the entries in $\bar{P}$ to separately aggregate all the transient and absorbing states respectively.
+Hence, $\bar{P}$ can be written as

-Here, $Q$ is a square matrix which captures the transitions from one transient state to another transient state, $R$ captures the transitions from transient states to absorbing states and $I$ is an identity matrix.
-The fundamental matrix $N$ can be computed using the equation $N= (I_t - Q)^{-1}$, where $I_t$ is an identity matrix of the same dimensions as $Q$.
+Here $Q$ is a square matrix which captures the transitions from one transient state to another transient state, $R$ captures the transitions from transient states to absorbing states and $I$ is an identity matrix.
+The fundamental matrix $N$ can be computed using the equation

+where $\tilde{I}$ is an identity matrix of the same dimensions as $Q$.
 Conditioned on the starting position, the mean time to absorption ($T_{mean}$), in terms of the number of steps, is given by

-where, $C$ is a column vector with number of rows equal to the number of transient states, and with all entries as 1.
+where $C^1$ is a column vector with number of rows equal to the number of transient states, and with all entries as 1.
 The variance of the time to absorption (in terms of number of steps), conditioned on the starting position, is calculated as

-Here, $T_{mean}^{sq}$ is obtained by squaring the elements of $T_{mean}$.
+Here $T_{mean}^{sq}$ is obtained by squaring the elements of $T_{mean}$.

+\begin{IEEEbiography} [{ }]{Naveen Kadayinti} received his M.Tech + Ph.D. dual degree from the Indian Institute of Technology Bombay in 2017.
+He is currently an Assistant Professor in the Department of Electrical Engineering at the Indian Institute of Technology Dharwad.
+He was a visiting faculty member in the Department of Avionics at the Indian Institute of Space Science and Technology Trivandrum during Spring 2017-18.